Dream Arts Company is Sixteen going on Seventeen

 What to Prepare

 1. Please prepare one full Golden Age Musical Theatre song that best highlights your range in the style of the show.
+(NOTE: If you do not have time to prep a golden age song, please prep any legit musical theatre or Disney song)

 What is a Golden Age Musical?
 Classic shows that are written between the 1930’s/1940’s through the 1960’s